Pittsburgh Creative and Performing Arts School: Literary arts

 The literary arts program at CAPA is a seven-year course of study in creative writing — one of only a dozen nationwide.
 Student activities include the national Poetry Out Loud competition, and the Scholastic Art and Writing Awards.

 Visual arts

 Students in the Visual Arts Department learn painting, drawing, sculpting, ceramics, printmaking, digital media, art history, and fiber arts.
 Student work is displayed around the school as well as on the Astrovision (Jumbo-Tron).
 The Astrovision display has since broken, and has not been repaired.

 Dance

 The mission of the Dance Department is to provide a comprehensive and quality dance education in an environment that nurtures the talent of each individual dancer.
 Emphasis is placed on refining and enhancing dance technique while simulating creativity.

 Theatre

-Straight Theatre/Musical Theatre.
-The theatre department provides a four-year structured course in musical and straight theatre.
+Drama/Musical Theatre.
+The theatre department provides a four-year structured course in musical theatre and drama.
 Every year the musical theatre students perform two recitals and the All School Musical.